 in Figure \ref{fig:xm-function-m15}.
 This approximately gives the fraction of dark matter that reside in halos with masses between $\qty[\ln M,\ln M+\dd{\ln M}]$.
 We also denote the local maxima of these curves with stars on the right plot.
 Note that for large $M$, the curves for all benchmarks converge to the CDM prediction for which $X(M)$ grows with $M$\footnote{The CDM prediction for $X(M)$ has a global maximum around $M\sim 10^{14}M_{\odot}$, see Figure \ref{fig:grand-money-plot-hmf}.}.
 Therefore heavier halos contain a larger fraction of dark matter even with fragmentation.
 However, these halos collapse very late, so they are not sufficiently dense to be interesting for observational prospects as we shall see in the next section.

 In Figure \ref{fig:grand-money-plot-hmf}, we show a comparison of the dimensionless halo mass functions corresponding to different ALP masses and production mechanisms.
 The masses are $m=10^{-5}\,\si{\electronvolt}$ (red, left), $m=10^{-10}\,\si{\electronvolt}$ (blue, middle), $m=10^{-15}\,\si{\electronvolt}$ (green, right).
 Different linestyles denote different production mechanisms: Kinetic Misalignment (solid), Large Misalignment (dash-dotted), post-inflationary scenario (dotted), and Standard Misalignment (dashed).
 When comparing Kinetic and Large Misalignment mechanisms we have used the same value for the axion decay constant.
-For the post-inflationary scenario we set the decay constant such that the correct relic density is obtained.
+For the post-inflationary scenario we set the decay constant such that the correct relic density is obtained, and used the power spectrum obtained via the linear analysis in Section \ref{sec:comparison-with-post}.
 The list of benchmarks that we used to produce this plot are tabulated in Table \ref{tab:grand-money-benchmarks}.
 The CDM prediction is shown by the brown line, and all the curves converge to it at large halo masses.